Federal Rules For Fracking

 Community and environmental groups are also critical of the proposal, but for being too weak.
 They note that public disclosure of chemicals in fracking fluids would occur only after the well had been drilled and production had begun or possibly had been completed.

-Hydraulic fracturing involves forcing millions of gallons of water, fracking fluids, and sands under high pressure deep into shale rock geology to release oil and gas deposits.
-These fossil fuels, along with returning water, sand, and fracking fluids, then blast back to the surface and are captured during oil and gas production.
+Hydraulic fracturing involves forcing millions of gallons of water, fracking fluids, and sand under high pressure deep into shale rock formations to release oil and gas deposits.
+These fossil fuels, along with returning water, sand, and fracking fluids, then blast to the surface where oil and gas are captured during production.

 No federal regulations currently address modern fracking operations, the department notes.
 The only drilling regulations in place are more than 30 years old and are based on technologies of the past.